RyanCavanaugh/TNTSHB/chapters/Basics.md

 The only way in pure JavaScript to tell what `fn` does with a particular value is to call it and see what happens.
 This kind of behavior makes it hard to predict what code will do before it runs, which means it's harder to know what your code is going to do while you're writing it.

-Seen in this way, a *type* is simply the concept of describing which values are legal to pass to `fn` and which aren't legal.
+Seen in this way, a *type* is the concept of describing which values are legal to pass to `fn` and which aren't legal.
-JavaScript only truly provides for *dynamic* typing - running the code to see what happens.
+JavaScript only truly provides *dynamic* typing - running the code to see what happens.

 The alternative is to use a *static* type system to make predictions about what code is legal *before* it runs.